Wow, this is an extremely popular question, both within and outside the state of Illinois.

 HOWEVER, there are always exceptions to the rule!
 So, what sort of defects renders a yard tree undesirable to a prospective buyer?
 Examples of internal and external tree defects include bird peck from yellow-bellied sapsucker (woodpecker); metal from nails, screws, staples, fence, insulator pins, etc; old limb scars; old pruning wounds; multiple lower limbs due to lack of pruning; crooked form; mower damage; internal rot and decay; holes, seams, scars, and cracks; etc. Many potential timber buyers will offer minimal value (if any value at all) for yard trees simply because most yard trees are “high risk” to internal defects that cannot be seen until the tree is cut down.
 Consequently, the “value” of your yard tree(s) is a function of tree species (e.g., black walnut, black cherry, white oak, red oak, sugar maple, etc.); tree diameter measured at 4.5 feet above ground line; log length and log diameter (i.e., volume of wood); log defect and risk of defect; how difficult the tree is to remove from your yard; demand; and your homework, marketing skills, and persistence.

-(5) Contact a local woodworking shop or woodworkers club through the internet or phone directory and ask them if they can put you in touch with someone within their network who may be interested in your walnut tree:
+(2) Contact a local woodworking shop or woodworkers club through the Internet or phone directory and ask them if they can put you in touch with someone within their network who may be interested in your walnut tree:

 Oh yeah, I personally would not allow anyone to cut down a tree in my yard unless they were fully insured.
 Do not simply take their word for it, actually have them provide you with their insurance papers and call the insurance company to make sure their policy is current!
 Remember, we live in a very litigious society – you can never be too careful!